zen-ham/zen-ham/README.md

 [ ](# "!select-colour=#009600")
 [ ](# "!rainbow-follow")

 This page is alot more fun on https://api.zelesis.com/github-zen-ham!
+Try highlighting something!

 [ ](# "!underline=#009900")
 [ ](# "!color=#009900")